WhackRock/docs/WHITEPAPER.md

 The integration with GAME SDK ensures that fund managers have access to state-of-the-art AI capabilities, while the decentralized architecture guarantees transparency and eliminates single points of failure.
 As the protocol evolves, it will continue to push the boundaries of what's possible in autonomous financial management, creating new opportunities for developers, investors, and the broader DeFi ecosystem.

-Through WhackRock Protocol, the future of finance is not just automatedit's transparent, accountable, and accessible to all.
+Through WhackRock Protocol, the future of finance is not just automated, it's transparent, accountable, and accessible to all.

 ---